httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 that origin.

 This is only a small sample of the kinds of issues that applications using HTTP must consider.
-Generally, the best approach is to consider the application *as* a Web application, and to follow best practices for their secure development.
+Generally, the best approach is to consider the application actually as a Web application, and to follow best practices for their secure development.

 A complete enumeration of such practices is out of scope for this document, but some considerations
 include: